Effective 15 December 2023

 - who gives us personal information.

-Depending on how significant the changes are, we will tell you about changes in one or more of the following ways:
+Depending on how significant the changes are, we’ll tell you about changes in one or more of the following ways:

 3. How we collect personal information